Find out more today

 • Be over 18 years of age; and

-• As a minimum hold a Bachelor of Dentistry or equivalent; and
+• Hold, as a minimum, a Bachelor of Dentistry or equivalent qualification; and

-• Must have an active dental board registration as a dentist or dental specialist during the enrolment period
+• Hold active dental board registration as a dentist or dental specialist for the duration of enrolment; and

-• Applicants must be actively engaged in the provision of dental services through a registered dental business.
-This may include operating under an Australian Business Number (ABN), trust, or company structure.
-Evidence of current business registration must be provided upon enrolment.
-Note – Where applicant course fees are paid by their dental practice or employer, this arrangement will be governed by a commercial agreement between The Digital Orthodontic College and the business entity.
-These business-to-business arrangements fall outside the scope of student fee protection requirements under SRTO 2025.
+• Be actively engaged in the provision of dental services through a registered dental business.
+This may include operating under an Australian Business Number (ABN), trust or company structure.
+Evidence of current business registration must be provided at enrolment.

 In order to complete this course, you will also need access to: